The three main steps in getting a divorce in England or Wales are:

 How Long Does Divorce Take?

 Most of the time, a divorce will take about 12 months because the central administration centres are handling thousands of divorce cases and the Court system has a backlog too.

 In addition, your spouse will need to provide paperwork and evidence to the Court.
 If they are un-cooperative then the divorce will take a lot longer.

 Our team of expert Divorce Solicitors can help you with jargon free legal advice and help you to start divorce proceedings.
 We can deal with all or part of your divorce, depending on the level of support that you want, including helping you to settle your financial affairs and child arrangements.

-We will agree our fixed fee with you upfront before any work starts, and once we have provided you with a written quote for the agreed work, that price will not change.
+We will agree our fixed fee with you upfront before any work starts.
+Once we have provided you with a written quote for the agreed work to be done on your divorce, that price will not change.